 Update Marketplace Apps¶

-Marketplace apps should be updated to the latest version for the Liferay version you’re currently on before upgrading the Liferay database.
-Skipping app updates can be problematic and prevent the apps from enabling on the new Liferay version.
+Before upgrading the Liferay database, update your Marketplace apps for the Liferay version you’re currently on and test the updated apps.
+Skipping app updates can be problematic and can prevent the apps from enabling on the new Liferay version.

-Do this on your current installation before upgrading.
+Do this on your current installation before database upgrade.

 Upgrading Custom Development¶